gvwilson/thirdbit/src/fiction/santas/index.md

 Finner jumped up,
 ran to the door,
 and pulled it open
-just in time to hear Santazilla bellow another challenge.
+just in time to hear Santazilla bellow a challenge.

 "Eleven, twelve, thirteen…" Captain Abacus counted behind him.
 Jars rattled on shelves as the giant santasaurus began to move.